retropean/ScrapyM/README.md

 ScrapyM
 =======

 This is a python script that crawls the MB website & grabs all fares for a given date.
-Stable with Scrapy 0.22.2, this will need to be updated to the current version at some point.
+Stable with Scrapy 1.2.

 To run, you will need to install Python, Scrapy and all  of its dependencies as mentioned in the <a href="http://doc.scrapy.org/en/latest/intro/install.html#intro-install">Scrapy Installation guide</a>.